The image shows a Noritz tankless water heater installation with an expansion tank and flow tech device with the Monkey Wrench logo.

 • Hot out – This pipe connects to your fixtures and delivers you your hot water.

-As you can see, the layout of a tankless water heater’s parts differs by brand.
+As you can see, the layout of a tankless water heater’s parts differs by brand, like Noritz, for example.
 However, these water heaters function relatively the same way.

 How a Tankless Water Heater Works